Josgonmar/Background-Intruder-Detector/README.md

     $ python IntruderDetector.py
 ```

 3. After a few seconds, a message will be printed in the console indicating that everything is ready!
+Anything that shows up in front of the camera will be detected and highlighted with a red square.

 ## License:
 Feel free to use this programa whatever you like!